-The Counseling Office delivers information, workshops and assistance to aid students exploring career options and plans.
+The Student Support Services Office delivers information, workshops and assistance to aid students exploring career options and plans.
 We encourage students to consider careers that are non-traditional for their gender.
-Workshops are held annually on a wide-variety of job-search and career planning topics.
+Informational sessions are held regularly on a wide-variety of job-search and career planning topics.